deepaksood619/deepaksood619.github.io/docs/frontend/others/nextjs/others.md

 ### [React Hooks for Data Fetching – SWR](https://swr.vercel.app/)

-The name “SWR” is derived from `stale-while-revalidate`, a HTTP cache invalidation strategy popularized by [HTTP RFC 5861](https://tools.ietf.org/html/rfc5861).
+The name "SWR" is derived from `stale-while-revalidate`, a HTTP cache invalidation strategy popularized by [HTTP RFC 5861](https://tools.ietf.org/html/rfc5861).
 SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.

 #### Features